dotnet/docs/docs/framework/wpf/app-development/wpf-windows-overview.md

 - In code-behind, the <xref:System.Windows.Window> class must implement a constructor that calls the `InitializeComponent` method. `InitializeComponent` is implemented by the markup file's generated `partial` class to register events and set properties that are defined in markup.

 > [!NOTE]
-> When you add a new <xref:System.Windows.Window> to your project by using [!INCLUDE[TLA#tla_visualstu](../../../../includes/tlasharptla-visualstu-md.md)], the <xref:System.Windows.Window> is implemented using both markup and code-behind, and includes the necessary configuration to create the association between the markup and code-behind files as described here.
+> When you add a new <xref:System.Windows.Window> to your project by using Microsoft Visual Studio, the <xref:System.Windows.Window> is implemented using both markup and code-behind, and includes the necessary configuration to create the association between the markup and code-behind files as described here.

  With this configuration in place, you can focus on defining the appearance of the window in [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] markup and implementing its behavior in code-behind.
 The following example shows a window with a button, implemented in [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] markup, and an event handler for the button's <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event, implemented in code-behind.